jessepharrison/jessepharrison.github.io/_pages/about.md

 social: true
 ---

-At CSC, my responsibilities focus on research support, HPC service maintenance and teaching using R. Between 2012 and 2019 I held several postdoc positions involving research into microbial ecology, astrobiology and environmental chemistry.
+At CSC, my tasks involve maintaining the R environment on the Puhti HPC cluster, research and data analysis support, and teaching R courses.
+Between 2012 and 2019 I held several postdoc positions involving research into microbial ecology, astrobiology and environmental chemistry.

 **Brief CV**